 Quercetin appears to support the brain and immune system

-Old mice given quercetin showed improved general and spatial awareness .
-The same mice also had an increased level of exploratory behavior, typically seen in younger mice.
+Animal studies with aged mice showed that quercetin improved general and spatial awareness .
+The same mice also had an increased level of exploratory behavior, which is typically seen in younger mice.

 Quercetin may slow down skin aging